schnatterer/smeagol-galore/README.md

 Note that

-* SCM-Manager installs plugins via the internet on first startup, so it might take a while.
+* SCM-Manager installs plugins via the internet on first startup, so it might take more than a minute.
 * A self-signed certificate will be created on startup.
   These will result in warnings in your browser.
   See bellow for custom certificates.